johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 ### User testing - results & observations

-**Persona B** - ‘Euston’ pick-up:
+**Persona Group B - ‘Euston’ search**

-    *Started typing in London in the primary search field to begin with.
+* Started typing in London in the primary search field to begin with.
-    *Then started typing in Euston in the secondary field.
+* Then started typing in Euston in the secondary field.
 Thought it was obvious that was what you were meant to do.
-    *Found the interface easy to use.
+* Found the interface easy to use.
-*When I asked; “If you didn't know you had to pick it up at Euston and just wanted the generic location in London”, she said she didn't know what to do and just said, “Surely I know where I am picking up from?”.
+* When I asked; “If you didn't know you had to pick it up at Euston and just wanted the generic location in London”, she said she didn't know what to do and just said, “Surely I know where I am picking up from?”.
-*Did not cross my mind to just hit search.
+* Did not cross my mind to just hit search.

-**Persona A** - ‘London’ pick-up:
+**Persona Group A - ‘London’ search**
-*talked through, said he would choose London and then did so *When the second box type came in he said he would just think of
+* Talked through, said he would choose London and then did so
-       place in London that is central
+* When the second box type came in he said he would just think of place in London that is central
-    *Did not cross his mind to just hit search
+* Did not cross his mind to just hit search
-    *When seeing the multiple choices for Euston on the interface, he thought customers could get confused and choose the wrong one.
+* When seeing the multiple choices for Euston on the interface, he thought customers could get confused and choose the wrong one.

- **Persona B** - ‘Euston’ pick-up:
+**Persona Group B - ‘Euston’ search**
      *Starting typing - Said he would type in Euston immediately. _ prototype goes straight to London generic
     *When the second box came up - said he would search for Euston